Nannk/nekomimi-wo-kakkidzukete/README.md

     - [x] FFT
     - [ ] IMU Data samples to compare to
     - [ ] Temperature and/or dTemp/dTime dependent reactions?
-  - [ ] Rewrite data processing in Rust to run on RPi.

 ## Compute schema
 ```mermaid